This taco provides a bite that’s sweet, spicy and refreshing.

 Tajin seasoning is a brand of seasoning made by a Mexican company.
 There are various types of Tajin seasonings in their line, but the most popular one and the one that we are using for this chicken sausage taco recipe is the Tajin Classic.
 This seasoning is made of dried and ground red chilis, sea salt, dehydrated lime juice, and a little anti-caking agent.
 This seasoning can be used to bring a kick to your fruits, meats, fish, vegetables, and even to coat the rim of your drinks like Bloody Marys.

-You can tell if a mango is ripe by giving it a squeeze.
+You can tell if a mango is ripe by giving it a bit of a squeeze.
 The softer the fruit, the riper it is.
 You can also give it a sniff at the stem; if it smells sweet and fruity, it’s ready.
-Though you can find Mangos year-round, Mango season is May – September, with the peak of the season being in June and July.
+Though you can find mangos year-round, mango season is May – September, with the peak of the season being in June and July.

 Well, if you even have leftovers of these delicious chicken sausage tacos, I would suggest storing each topping separately in airtight containers in the fridge.
-To enjoy later, just heat up the cabbage and the chicken sausage on the stove or in the microwave before assembling your tacos.
+To enjoy later, just reheat the cabbage and the chicken sausage on the stove or in the microwave before assembling your tacos.

 Spicy Mango Chicken Sausage Tacos with Blackberry and Cucumber Salsa